hexalang/Hexa/docs/reference.md

 Traits reuse the `type` keyword but are overall parsed in the same way as a class.

 Usage of the `trait` keyword would reduce adoption and semantically does not fully match the concept of the `type`.
 The `type` fits better as in "structural typing".
-Types are a compile-time concept and the usage of `type` reinforces this.
+Types are a compile-time concept and the usage of the `type` keyword reinforces this.

 ```hexa
 // Parsing rules same as of classes